 The H-1B visa is available for professionals who wish to enter the U.S. to work in a "specialty occupation" job, which requires a bachelor's degree or its equivalent.
 The H-1B visa is employer specific.
 The New School will not employ foreign nationals sponsored by a third

 Employment under F-1 status is limited.
 F-1 visa holders are allowed to work for and/or under supervision of the sponsoring institution.
-F-1 Students cannot work more than 20 hours per week during the Fall and Spring semesters.
-This rule does not apply during Summer, Winter and Spring breaks.
-The New School may not employ F-1 students sponsored by other academic institutions, except under practical training.
+F-1 Students cannot work more than 20 hours per week during the fall and spring semesters.
+This rule does not apply during summer, winter, and

-J-1's are a slightly more complex type of visa.
-Most visas have a single purpose, for example, the F-1 visa is always a student visa and the H-1B visa is always a work visa.
+J-1s are a slightly more complex type of visa.
+Most visas have a single purpose—for example, the F-1 visa is always a student visa and the H-1B visa is always a work visa.
 A foreign national may apply for a J-1 visa with the intention of studying in a degree program or with the

 The J-1 will take on the characteristics of the F-1 visa.
 A foreign national under a J-1, whose primary purpose is to engage in educational/learning activities, will follow all rules and regulations that apply to an F-1 visa holder.
 This includes eligibility for

-Practical training allows the F-1 student to work to outside of the sponsoring institution.
+Practical training allows the F-1 student to work outside of the sponsoring institution.
 Not all foreign nationals qualify for practical training.
-The application and eligibility process for New School students is handled by International Student Services (ISS.)
-There are two types of practical training: Curricular Practical Training (CPT) and Optional Practical Training (OPT.)
+The application and eligibility process for New School students is handled by International Student Services (ISS).
+There are

 An F-1 visa holder may apply for CPT while completing his/her studies.
 Approval for CPT must be granted by the sponsoring institution.
 When approval is granted, the following information must be present in the student's I-20: start and end dates for the duration of status and

 An F-1 visa holder may be eligible for OPT upon completion of studies.
 Unlike CPT, OPT requires an Employment Authorization Document (EAD) which is issued by the United States Citizenship and Immigration Services once approved.
 Additionally, a copy of the student's transcript

-All employees, U.S. Citizens, Permanent residents and foreign nationals alike are required by federal law to provide The New School with a valid social security number.
+All employees, U.S. citizens, permanent residents and foreign nationals alike are required by federal law to provide The New School with a valid social security number.
 Individuals without a valid social security number are not eligible for employment.
 The social security number serves as the

 Foreign nationals must apply and be approved for a social security number prior to engaging in any form of employment.
 The application and instructions can be found on the

 As a courtesy to the employee, The New School will allow foreign nationals who have received an approval noticed from the Social Security Administration to begin work prior to receiving their social security card/number.
-The approval letter is a follow up letter issued to the
+The approval letter is a followup letter issued to the

 To avoid processing and payment delays, include all the original, signed forms and supporting documents listed below.
 Please note that incomplete new hire paperwork will not be processed.

-Monday-Friday9:00 a.m.-5:00 p.m.
+9:00 a.m.-5:00 p.m.

 United States Citizenship and Immigration ServicesUnited States Immigration Support